Measuring for Furniture Delivery

 Measure the interior height (a) and width (b) of all doorways that you will pass through to get your furniture in its place.
 Be sure to take a good look at how far doors open, unless the door can swing open a full 180 degrees, it will partially block the opening of the doorway and reduce your clearance dimensions.

 Stairways and Elevators

 Check staircase width, remember to subtract out room taken up by the railings and banisters.
-Check stairway height clearances for overhang or ceiling height, measuring at the points with lowest clearance.
-If your staircase curves, check clearances around the corner and depth of opposite wall.
+Check stairway height clearances for overhang or ceiling height, measuring at the points with the lowest clearance.
+If your staircase curves, check clearances around the corner and depth of the opposite wall.
 If you live in a building with elevators, check doorways depth and height of the elevator and clearance in hallways and entryways.
-All of these factors can effect whether your furniture will fit through your space to their new home.
+All of these factors can affect whether your furniture will fit through your space to their new home.

 Measuring your Furniture

 Bring your tape measure furniture at the store or check dimensions listed on the website or brochures (and verify with sales associate/customer service).

 Sofas and Chairs

 For sofas and chairs measure the height (h) of the tallest part of the frame, you don’t need to include pillows or squishable cushions.
 Remember, often feet are removable so check on that detail as it could provide you with a few extra inches of clearance.
 Measure the width (w) at its widest point, typically the arms.
 Measure the depth (d) from the front-most point to the back most point.
 On very tight entryways sometimes sofas fit through best at an angle.
 Measure the diagonal depth (dd) by using a straight edge to create a line between the highest point on the back of the sofa frame and the arm.
 The diagonal depth will be the shortest distance from the bottom back corner of the sofa to this line.